 [Two.] me/he breathes.

 [Wait—what???]
 I instinctively reach for him.
-[What do you mean ‘write her into place?’
-Why didn’t you tell me before we—]
+[Why didn’t you warn me about this before we—]

 [You would have overthought it!
 Jon, do it NOW!
 She’s starting to loosen!]